 - There is no safe way to smoke in the home when oxygen is in use.
 A patient on oxygen should not smoke.

 - Candles, matches, wood stoves and even sparking toys, can be ignition sources and should not be used in the home.

 - Keep oxygen cylinders at least five feet from a heat source, open flames or electrical devices

 - See all of NFPA's safety tips on medical oxygen.

 Facts and figures

 uring the four-year period of 2003-2006:

-Source: NFPA's "Fires and Burns Involving Home Medical Oxygen" report by Marty Ahrens, August 2008.
+Source: NFPA's "Fires and Burns Involving Home Medical Oxygen" report

 Also see: Fact sheet on fires and burns involving home medical oxygen.
 (PDF, 44 KB)

 NFPA's Lisa Braxton talks about how the use of portable medical oxygen in the home has grown during the past decade.
 Oxygen saturates fabric covered furniture, clothing, hair, and bedding, making it easier for a fire to start and spread.
 Here are some tips for the safe use of medical oxygen.